emlite/emlite-cpp/README.md

 # Emlite

-Emlite is a tiny JS bridge for native code (C/C++/Rust/Zig) via Wasm (wasi), which doesn't require the emscripten toolchain.
+Emlite is a tiny JS bridge for native code (C/C++/Rust/Zig) via Wasm, which is agnostic of the underlying toolchain.
+Thus it can target wasm32-unknown-unknown (freestanding, via stock clang), wasm32-wasi (via wasi-libc or wasi-sysroot), wasm32-wasip1 (via wasi-sdk or wasi-sysroot) and emscripten.
-It provides a single C or C++ header and a single javascript file that allows plain C or C++ code — compiled with wasm32-wasi — to talk to interoperate with javascript (including the DOM) and other JavaScript objects without writing much JS “glue.”
+It provides a header only library and a single javascript file that allows plain C or C++ code — compiled for wasm — to interoperate with javascript (including the DOM) and other JavaScript objects/runtimes without writing much JS “glue.”
 It provides both a C api and a higher level C++ api similar to emscripten's val api.
+The repo also provides higher-level Rust and Zig bindings to emlite.

 ## Requirements
 To use the C++ api, you need a C++-20 capable compiler.
-The wasi-sdk bundles clang-19 which should cover your requirements.
 To use the C api, a C99 capable compiler should be sufficient.

-## Why wasm32-wasi instead of emscripten
+## Since emscripten exists, why would I want to use wasm32-wasi or wasm32-wasip1?
 - Emscripten is a large install (around 1.4 gb), and bundles clang, python, node and java.
 - In contrast, if you already have clang installed, wasi-libc's sysroot is around 2.4mb if you're only using Emlite's C api.
-- If you're using C++, the wasi-sysroot/wasm32-wasi is only 44mb (headers and libraries).
+- The wasi-sysroot/wasm32-wasi is only 44mb (headers and libraries).
 - Even if you install the wasi-sdk, it still is less than 1/4 the size of emscripten.
 - Emscripten javascript glue is sometimes difficult to navigate when a problem occurs.

 ## Why emscripten instead of wasm32-wasi
 - More established.
 - Offers other bundled libraries like SDL, boost and other ports.
 - Offers emscripten_sleep which allows better compatibilty for compiling sources containing event-loops like games.